metio/terraform-provider-k8s/docs/data-sources/secrets_hashicorp_com_vault_auth_v1beta1_manifest.md

 <a id="nestedatt--spec"></a>
 ### Nested Schema for `spec`

-Required:

-- `method` (String) Method to use when authenticating to Vault.
-- `mount` (String) Mount to use when authenticating to auth method.

 Optional:

 - `allowed_namespaces` (List of String) AllowedNamespaces Kubernetes Namespaces which are allow-listed for use with this AuthMethod.This field allows administrators to customize which Kubernetes namespaces are authorized touse with this AuthMethod.
 While Vault will still enforce its own rules, this has the addedconfigurability of restricting which VaultAuthMethods can be used by which namespaces.Accepted values:[]{'*'} - wildcard, all namespaces.[]{'a', 'b'} - list of namespaces.unset - disallow all namespaces except the Operator's the VaultAuthMethod's namespace, thisis the default behavior.